Home Work & REMOTE LeARning

-The following arrangements will be put in place in the event of a lockdown as a result of COVID 19.
+Remote Learning: Arrangements in the event of a individual isolation, class, year group or lockdown as a result of COVID 19 -

-- What have we learned during that period with regards to home learning?
+- What did we learn about our online delivery with regards to home learning?

 - What kind of learning is needed for children to make progress at home?